Converter-App/paddleOCR-engine/README.md

 folder in your home directory which contains all models for running this example right away.

+GPU Support:

+By default, the example will use your CPU.
+To enable GPU support, follow the instructions from 'Step 5' in this [PaddleOCR tutorial](https://converter.app/blog/paddleocr-engine-example-and-benchmark).

 No warranty of any kind.